 - Tactical Tailor Universal Magazine Pouch

 I’ve found this setup to be very quick to get on and off, but I definitely feel more of the “pokey bits” as the MALICE clips I used to attach them lay directly against me.
-I may go back and replace all of that with gutted 550 cord or something else.
+A better solution would be lengths of gutted 550 cord or one wrap fabric to attach the pouches.

 Summing Up Load Bearing Equipment